jmuheim/base/DEPLOYMENT.md

 Thunderbird:

 - Just add the account in the account settings using user name and password - Thunberbird will automatically detect the correct settings!

+## Additional information

+- If you ever have to inspect server logs, they're here: `/home/ACCOUNT/nginx/logs/error.log`